torproject/tor/doc/HACKING/ReleasingTor.md

    https://gitlab.torproject.org/tpo/core/tor-ci-reproducible

-Simply run the `./build.sh` which will commit interactively the signature for you.
-You then only need to git push.
+Steps are:

+   1. Run `./build.sh` which will download everything you need, including the latest tarballs from the release CI, and auto-commit the signatures if the checksum match.
+You will need to confim the commits.

+   2. If all is good, `git push origin main` your signatures.

-Once all signatures have been committed:
+Once all signatures from all selected developers have been committed:

    1. Manually trigger the `signature` job in the `Post-process` stage of the CI release pipeline.